Code-4-Community/lucys-love-bus-backend/README.md

 By default the API is accessible at `http://localhost:8081`.
 All routes have the `/api/v1` prefix to them.

-The HTTP request to get all notes for example would be:
+For example, the HTTP request to get all notes would be:
 `GET http://localhost:8081/api/v1/notes`